knurling-rs/knurling-session-20q4/src/sessions/internal_temp.md

 ✅  Open `/src/temp.rs`, the place where the communication with the boards temperature sensor is implemented.

 The integrated temperature is a struct: `pub struct Temp(TEMP)`.
-It needs to be public, so it can be called from the outside. `TEMP` is a type definded in the peripheral access crate (pac), it accesses the temperature sensor's register block.
+It needs to be public, so it can be called from the outside. `TEMP` is a type defined in the peripheral access crate (pac), it accesses the temperature sensor's register block.
 In the `impl` block are all the methods that are defined for `Temp`.

 Methods are different from functions in that they are attached to objects.
 Let's look at them in detail: